restatedev/examples/typescript/README.md

 ## Intermediate examples

 - [Ticket reservation](ticket-reservation): An example to illustrate how Restate's keyed-sharding and concurrency guarantees simplify microservice architectures.
+- [Food ordering](food-ordering): An example application which uses Awakeables to integrate with external services using the grpc-based Typescript SDK.

 ## Complex examples